Light2288/lightstimulus-static-site-nextjs/ai_prompts/general_site_content.md

 distinguere linee, forme e contorni degli oggetti.

-The animated logo and “Light Stimulus” text should be SVG-based Framer Motion animation; the logo and the “Light Stimulus” text should be animated as separate reveal for the logo first, then the text.
+The animated logo and “Light Stimulus” text should be SVG-based Motion.dev animation; the logo and the “Light Stimulus” text should be animated as separate reveal for the logo first, then the text.
 Propose a few taglines in English and translated into Italian based on my limulus-light analogies; taglines should cycle automatically